 We are further equipping our associates to deliver on advancing health equity.
 We sent a group of leaders to the Harvard T.H.
 Chan School of Public Health’s “Leadership Development to Advance Health Equity in Health Care” course in the fall of 2022.
 This is part of a longer-term plan to develop and offer a custom course annually to a larger cohort of associates and leaders across the enterprise to further cultivate our intentional practice of health equity by design.

 I’m reminded daily – whether in meetings, speaking to audiences large or small, or interacting with people in the community – of the incredible opportunity we have to co-architect systems that better enable people to achieve their full health potential.
 The topics and research I’ve shared in this article are only highlights of what we’re doing or have done so far to advance health equity.
 It’s nowhere near an exhaustive list.

 As excited as I am about what we accomplished in 2022, we’re going to keep pushing for more in 2023.
 A key goal is to establish an enterprise policy to govern the collection, use, and privacy of sexual orientation and gender identity (SOGI) data.
 We’ll be launching a care provider diversity campaign and implementing a robust maternal health implicit bias training to improve health outcomes for those thinking about becoming or currently pregnant.

 I’m absolutely convinced that it takes all of us together to achieve the progress we're envisioning, from the board room to the community meeting room.
-With the exceptional talent, support, and enthusiasm I've seen so far, I have every confidence in how far we can go.
+I have every confidence in how far we can go.